microsoft/react-native-windows/vnext/docs/NativeModules.md

 }
 ```

 As with native modules, we're making use of the `Microsoft.ReactNative.Managed` library, which provides the easiest (and recommended) experience for authoring view managers.
-Rather than implement the `IViewManager` interface directly with our class, we're implementing `IManagedViewManager`, which will be passsed as a parameter to the `ManagedViewManager` helper class.
+Rather than implement the `IViewManager` interface directly with our class, we're implementing [IManagedViewManager](../Microsoft.ReactNative.Managed/ManagedViewManager.cs), which will be passsed as a parameter to the `ManagedViewManager` helper class.

 To fulfill `IManagedViewManager`, we only have to implement two things: the `Name` property getter and the `CreateView()` method.